This post may contain affiliate links.

 - Chopped pecans anyone?
 These would be great with some nuts tossed in as well!

-Other Gluten Free Recipes To Try:
+Other Gluten Free Recipes:

 - Double Chocolate White Bean Brownies